 At a bare minimum, if you don’t have time to thoroughly clean your mug, empty any residue and rinse it, and give the cup a more thorough clean at the first possible opportunity.

-Some of these stain preventions tips can be pretty effective, but since we are on it, we should go a step further and look into some materials that are staining a bit less than others.
+Some of these stain prevention tips can be pretty effective, but since we are on it, we should go a step further and look into some materials that are staining a bit less than others.

 Types Of Mugs That Stain The Least